 Add the tomatoes (with their juice), spices, chocolate and bread.
 Cook until the tomato juices are reduced and quite thick, about 2 minutes.
 Add 2 cups water, the sugar and 1 ½ teaspoons salt.
 Stir to combine.
 When the liquid comes to a simmer, transfer the crock to the slow-cooker (or scrape the mixture into your slow-cooker).
 Cook on low for 6 hours.
 After 6 hours most of the liquid will be reduced to a glaze.
 The mixture can hold for several hours on the slow-cooker’s “warm” setting.

 Finish the mole.
 Scrape every bit of the mole base into a bowl, then scoop half of it into a blender jar.
 Add 2 cups of the chicken broth, cover and blend until as smooth as possible-for most household blenders this will take 4 to 5 minutes.
 Set a medium-mesh strainer over the slow-cooker’s cooking crock and press the mole base through it.
-Repeat with the remainder of the mole base and 2 more cups of broth.
-Stir in 3 cups more chicken broth.
+Repeat with the remainder of the mole base.
+Stir in 3 more cups chicken broth.
+Simmer in the slow-cooker for 2 hours or so on high.
+If the sauce has thickened past the consistency of a cream soup, stir in a little more of the broth.
 Taste and season with additional salt (usually about 1 teaspoon) and sugar (usually 2 to 3 tablespoons).

 Serve.
 In a medium bowl combine the shredded chicken and about 1 cup of the mole and combine well.
 Scoop into a warm corn tortillas, garnish with sesame seeds and enjoy without hesitation.